zhihuammu/ODE-book/_sources/chaps/00/chap00_A3_analytical.md

 (chapX-homo-ode-sol)=
 ### Homogeneous ODEs

-When the right hand side of equation {eq}`eq:ode:linear:constant` vanishes, i.e. $g(x)=0$, we obtain a linear homogeneous ordinary differential equation with constant coefficients
+When the right hand side of equation {eq}`eq:ode:linear:constant` vanishes, i.e. $g(x)\equiv 0$, we obtain a linear homogeneous ordinary differential equation with constant coefficients

 $$
 \L (\D) y = \left( a_n \D^n + a_{n-1} \D^{n-1} + \cdots + a_1 \D + a_0 \right) y = 0